tldr-pages/tldr/pages/osx/goku.md

 > Manage Karabiner configuration.
 > More information: <https://github.com/yqrashawn/GokuRakuJoudo>.

-- Generate `karabiner.json` by using the default configuration:
+- Generate `karabiner.json` using the default configuration:

 `goku`

-- Generate `karabiner.json` by using the specific `config.edn` file:
+- Generate `karabiner.json` using the specific `config.edn` file:

 `goku --config {{path/to/config.edn}}`

-- Dry run new configuration into `stdout` instead of updating the `karabiner.json` file:
+- Dry run the new configuration into `stdout` instead of updating `karabiner.json`:

 `goku --dry-run`

-- Dry run the whole configuration into `stdout` instead of updating the `karabiner.json` file:
+- Dry run the whole configuration into `stdout` instead of updating `karabiner.json`:

 `goku --dry-run-all`